zhangzhensingapore/zhangzhensingapore.github.io/index.md

 * Deep learning-based chatbot
 * Deep learning-based entity matching
 * Optimization in product packaging in manufacturing
+* Data management and optimization on cloud platforms

 Design, manage and conduct courses (both theory and hands-on sessions) under various machine learning topics for data analysts, engineers and scientists from both industry and government.